-A standalone hardware wallet, special advanced technologies for securing users' funds, and an integrated function to restore the private keys in case of losing them, are some of the appealing features the company announced about its new phone.
+It is a standalone hardware wallet, unique advanced technologies for securing users’ funds, and an integrated function.
+It is to restore the private keys in case of losing them.
+There are some of the appealing features the company announced about its new phone.

-Priced at 0.15 bitcoins or 4.78 ether tokens, which make around $960, HTC made its blockchain phone available for pre-order last October, on condition the payment is in cryptos only.
+It is priced at 0.15 bitcoins or 4.78 ether tokens, which make around $960.
+HTC made its blockchain phone available for pre-order last October, on condition, the payment is in cryptos only.

-Phil Chen, HTC's decentralized chief officer had given an interview to the media to explain the benefit of separating the OS area from the area where the technology for keeping the user’s wallet safe is stored in the HTC Exodus 1 blockchain phone, saying: “Google's OS is fundamentally insecure with a centralized system," which exposes the user’s funds to hacking when using Android for storing cryptocurrency.
+Phil Chen, HTC’s decentralized chief officer, had given an interview to the media.
+And he explains the benefit of separating the OS area from the area.
+Where the technology for keeping the user’s wallet safe is stored in the HTC Exodus 1 blockchain phone.
+Saying: “Google’s OS is fundamentally insecure with a centralized system,” which exposes the user’s funds to hacking when using Android for storing cryptocurrency.

 2. Blockchain phone Pundi’s XPhone

-The crypto Firm Pundi X was also recently said to have intentions to release its own blockchain-based smartphone with a built-in wallet.
+The crypto firm Pundi X also recently said to have intentions to release its blockchain-based smartphone with a built-in wallet.

-Pundi X, which is known for their NPXS cryptocurrency token, XPASS card, and Pundi XPOS point-of-sales devices for retail transactions, announced its blockchain-powered smartphone called the XPhone in a press conference prior to the end of last year.
+People know Pundi X as for its NPXS cryptocurrency token, XPASS card, and Pundi XPOS point-of-sales devices for retail transactions.
+It announced its blockchain-powered smartphone called the XPhone in a press conference before the end of last year.

-The anticipated system will also allow users to make calls, send messages, and transmit data independently from centralize carriers like Verizon and Sprint, along with routing phone calls and messages via blockchain nodes, eliminating the need for a phone number.
+The anticipated system will also allow users to make calls, send messages, and transmit data independently from centralize carriers like Verizon and Sprint.
+That also provides along with routing phone calls and messages via blockchain nodes, eliminating the need for a phone number.